 executes a block of statements (which must be indented) if the condition returns true.
-If the condition returns false, the block skipped.
+If the condition returns false, the block is skipped.
 The if conditional can be followed by any number of elif (short for "else if") constructs which work in the same manner.
-The else clause else: block can be used to define the block of statements which are to be executed if none of the if-elif clauses are true.
-The function sign\of\a below illustrates the use of the conditionals.
+The else clause else: block can be used to define the block of statements that are to be executed if none of the if-elif clauses is true.
+The function sign_of_a illustrates the use of the conditionals: